MaWiMa/CCS/en/Changing_Canadian_Schools-052.md

 # Changing Canadian Schools
-~~mental handicap.~~ Inclusion in regular educatima is a keystone ofthatsocialpolicysgendmparhcﬁularlyinordertoachievethe goals of citimnship and membership.
+~~mental handicap.~~ Inclusion in regular education is a keystone of that social policy agenda, particularly in order to achieve the goals of citizenship and membership.

-For many individuals, the label “mental handimp” was appliw when they enterﬂ the scmol system.
-Once in a segregated school system, rnmt students were guaranteed a future of continued segregation.
-Graduation ﬁ'om the sepegated mhool meant entering a shelterﬁ workshop and often moving into a group home.
-Few would ever have the opportunity tornoveon ﬁnm a shelterﬁ workshop into ajob in the workforce, and people living in group homes see them as another institution (Park, 1991).
+For many individuals, the label "mental handimp" was applied when they enter the school system.
+Once in a segregated school system, most students were guaranteed a future of continued segregation.
+Graduation from the sepegated school meant entering a sheltered workshop and often moving into a group home.
+Few would ever have the opportunity to move on from a sheltered workshop into a job in the workforce, and people living in group homes see them as another institution (Park, 1991).

-Participation in the regular classroom gives students who have e ﬁsahility the opportunity to escape the cycle of segregation.
-They break the cycle in three ways: they acquire skills which make their mrticipation more meaningful; they develop relationships which foster true membership in the community; and their presence teaches other people how to accommodate the surrounding environment to their diﬁerences.
+Participation in the regular classroom gives students who have a disability the opportunity to escape the cycle of segregation.
+They break the cycle in three ways: they acquire skills which make their participation more meaningful; they develop relationships which foster true membership in the community; and their presence teaches other people how to accommodate the surrounding environment to their differences.

-Perhaps the most important aspect of participation in an integrated setting is that learning takes place in an environment which provides its own rewaris and measures of success.
-Parents and teachers from across Canada conm'stently report that students who more from segregated to integrated systems demonstrate improvements in communications sﬁlls, concentration sﬁlls and demeanour.
+Perhaps the most important aspect of participation in an integrated setting is that learning takes place in an environment which provides its own rewards and measures of success.
+Parents and teachers from across Canada consistently report that students who move from segregated to integrated systems demonstrate improvements in communications skills, concentration skills and demeanour.

-Teachers report that non-disabled students are otten the mmt meative in helping to accommodate the needs of a peer who has a disability.
+Teachers report that non-disabled students are often the most creative in helping to accommodate the needs of a peer who has a disability.
 Children are able to communicate without words, see wheelchairs as toys, perceive challenges as games.

 The citizenship of students who have a mental handicap is already being enhanced through the elimination of segregation.
-As a part of their edumtion, students with dmabili ties are learning about their rights and responsibilities .
+As a part of their education, students with disabilities are learning about their rights and responsibilities (from page 53) as citizens, and their non-disabled classmates are learning not to discriminate on the basis of disability.

+.
 .
 ###### Changing Canadian Schools Page 052